paulfioravanti/resume/README.md

 This is a Ruby CLI application that generates my resume.
 I made it in order to teach myself a bit about the Ruby PDF generation library [Prawn](https://github.com/prawnpdf/prawn).
 [Railscast #153](http://railscasts.com/episodes/153-pdfs-with-prawn-revised) is also a good resource for learning about it.

-Text is deliberately obfuscated with [Base64](http://ruby-doc.org/stdlib-2.0/libdoc/base64/rdoc/Base64.html) to encourage people to generate the PDF and not read the resume content from within the code.
+Text is deliberately obfuscated in the JSON files with [Base64](http://ruby-doc.org/stdlib-2.3.0/libdoc/base64/rdoc/Base64.html) to encourage people to generate the PDF rather than attempt to read the resume content there.

 ## Usage

-Install the gems (primarily if you want to run the specs):

-    $ bundle install

-Generate the resume:
+Generate the resume in the following languages:

 :uk: `$ bin/resume`
 :it: `$ bin/resume -l it`